COSC3020/theoretical-sorting-mjschrader307/README.md

 I guess to start I would test this function on very large arrays to see if the runtime indeed follows linear growth.
 As is understood in Computer Science, however, this should not happen for a comparison-based sorting algorithm.

 I would also need to devise some sort of experiment to determine that the algorithm is indeed making comparisons of elements to other elements to order the array.
+As far as how to do this (I'm not sure if JavaScript has the capability for this), but I would probably use C++ or something and make a class for array elements and overload the comparison operators, so that a counter is incremented whenever they are used.
+If the counter changed at all, then there are obviously comparisons being made.

 As far as the second part of this question, I am going to analyze the decision tree model like we did in class.
 In this model, each parent node represents a decision (comparison operation).
 For any array, there are $n!$ possible orderings or permutations that can be a result of some certain combination of individual comparison results.
 This is the number of leaves in the tree.